arischw/2025-mbt-ar/Provengo/README.md

-# Testing $$*TODO* software name$$ using Provengo
+# Testing PrestaShop software using Provengo
-This directory contains the Provengo project for testing $$*TODO* software name$$.
+This directory contains the Provengo project for testing  Prestashop software.

-$$*TODO*
-1. replace the name of the folder 'helloprovengo' with the name of your software (use underscore/title case to avoid spaces)
-2. Search and replace for the word 'helloprovengo' in the entire project and replace it with the new folder name.
-$$

 ## Running the tests
 To run a single random test, run: